tatianamargulies/Margulies-portfolio/final_project_2_TatianaMargulies.md

 **Approach to identifying individuals**

 The objective in my approach will be to gather people from different backgrounds so that we do not bias the results.
-For example, one participant is a psychology students given that they she is interested in my findings about the relationship between social factors and longevity.
+For example, one participant is a psychology student.
+Why?
+Because my topic is related to a change in behaviour and the relationship between social factors and longevity.
+She will be interested in the topic and she could give me constructive feedback about ideas to implement and show the findings.
 Also, I asked the questions to a low class person so that he can give more feedback about how to approach my audience in conveying the general message.
+My audience is people with low resources so he may be more touched about the story and help me with the emotional and motivational goal.
+I prepared a script with questions and the approach will be to show them the presentation and then think of answers to my questions.
 The questions asked are related to understanding of the story, previous knowledge, consistency, visualization critique, emotional aspects, motivation to contribute to a change and finally, feedback for improvement.

 # Research Goals

 The main goals that I had before starting the interviews were,

--Understanding: I wanted to know if the participants got the key message of the story and understood who was the target audience I was planning to get attention from.
+- Understanding: I wanted to know if the participants got the key message of the story and understood who was the target audience I was planning to get attention from.
 This is esential and if it is not clear, it means I need to adjust the story.

 - Previous Knowledge: As this topic is not so well-known, I wanted to see if people had an idea about my findings before reading the story I showed them.
 This also helps to see if people who are not familiar with the topic can follow the flow of the story